Galloway's Plan of Union: General

 Galloway suggested the creation of an American colonial parliament to act together with the Parliament of Great Britain.
 The Grand Council would have to give formal consent to the latter's decisions, particularly on trade and taxation, thus giving it a veto.

 The Colonial Parliament would consist of a President-General appointed by the Crown and delegates appointed by the colonial assemblies for three-year terms.
 The plan would have kept the British Empire together and allowed the colonies to have some say over their own affairs, including the inflammatory issue of taxation.

-Galloway's Plan of Union was narrowly defeated after a motion to table his plan passed six to five on September 28, 1774, and a subsequent motion to reconsider his plan was rejected on October 22, 1774.
+Galloway's Plan of Union was narrowly defeated after a motion to shelve his plan passed six to five on September 28, 1774, and a subsequent motion to reconsider his plan was rejected on October 22, 1774.
 The appearance of the Suffolk Resolves at the Congress led to a polarization of discussion, with the radicals swiftly gaining the upper hand.